James4Ever0/notes/fire prevention and smart switches.md

 ----

-although it might be less likely to have devastating fire catastropies inside if procedure mentioned above is done correctly, fire outside the domesticated area is also concerned.
+although it might be less likely to have devastating fire catastrophies inside if procedure mentioned above is done correctly, fire outside the domesticated area is also concerned.

 we shall first make sure living objects can escape in time. once fire outside the room is detected, all important files shall be uploaded to the cloud. if fire is inside, cut off the power and use UPS to continue execution. make sure important data and devices can be carried around, and active countermeasures like firebots and firerolls will stop the propagation of fire (to isolate air from fire, even if fire is inside)